The Chase Sapphire Reserve is perfect for those who can use its luxury travel perks

 So you’re better off transferring your Chase points to Hyatt and then booking the hotel reservation directly with Hyatt, since you’ll save yourself 15,000 points.
 The key is that the airline or hotel has to be offering award availability on the dates you want in order to be able to book it using transferred points.

-On top of the annual $300 travel credit, there are also two credits available in 2021 only.
-Sapphire Reserve card holders can earn up to $60 in statement credits on DoorDash purchases, and up to $120 back on eligible Peloton Digital or All-Access Memberships.
-If you can take advantage of both of these credits, that’s another $180 back, effectively bringing your annual fee down to just $70 for this year.
+On top of the annual $300 travel credit, Sapphire Reserve card holders get $5 in monthly statement credits on DoorDash purchases.
+If you can take advantage of all of these credits, that’s another $60 back, effectively bringing your annual fee down to just $190 for this year.

-And once you start traveling again, the Chase Sapphire Reserve offers a complimentary annual Priority Pass Select membership.
-This gives you and two accompanying guests access to over 1,200 airport lounges around the world, so you’ll have a place to get away from the bustle of the terminal whenever you’re on the road.
+And if you’ve started traveling again, the Chase Sapphire Reserve offers a complimentary annual Priority Pass Select membership.
+This gives you and two accompanying guests access to over 1,300 airport lounges around the world, so you’ll have a place to get away from the bustle of the terminal whenever you’re on the road.

 Some airport restaurants and cafés also participate in Priority Pass — for these establishments, you’ll get a credit to spend on any menu items.
 Typically the credit amount is $28 per registered guest, but many restaurants cap the credit at one guest per card holder.
 You can view all of the participating lounges, restaurants, cafés and markets at the Priority Pass website.

 If you’re thinking about getting back on the road, another benefit of the Sapphire Reserve is up to $100 in credits for a Global Entry or TSA PreCheck membership.
 You can get this credit every four years, which further offsets the card’s annual fee.